 Build It And They Will Not Come: Finding Users For Your SaaS

-If you are building an app or SaaS and quietly believing that users will appear after launch, you are probably setting yourself up for a painful surprise.
+If you are building an app or SaaS and believing that users will appear after launch, you are setting yourself up for a surprise.
 The market is full of other builders doing the same thing, talking to the same audience, using the same platforms, and searching for the same early adopters.

 This post is adapted from a YouTube video about finding users for a SaaS.
 The video came from a real attempt to find early users for Mont, my browser-based video editor.